daschwanden/grr-doc/developing-grr/setting-up-compose-dev-env.md

 For your convenience container image comes with all the source code and tooling preinstalled.

-Follow the instructions here to start the container image either as a Cloud Workstation or on your own computer.
+Follow the [instructions here](./workstation/index.md) to build and start the container image either as a Cloud Workstation or on your own computer.

 Once you have the container image up and running you access the Code OSS environment in your browser.